Getting a Loan For Your Mortgage Deposit

 The government currently offers three initiatives designed to help buyers who are struggling to save a large deposit:

-- The mortgage guarantee scheme makes it less risky for lenders to offer 95% mortgages.
-This means that many people are able to buy a home with only a 5% deposit.
+• The mortgage guarantee scheme makes it less risky for lenders to offer 95% mortgages.
+Many people can buy a home with only a 5% deposit.
 Read more in our guide to 95% mortgages.

-- The Help to Buy scheme provides an equity loan to first-time buyers who buy a newly built property from an approved homebuilder, so they too can buy with only a 5% deposit.
+• The Help to Buy scheme provides an equity loan to first-time buyers who buy a newly built property from an approved homebuilder.
+This allows them to buy with only a 5% deposit.
 Read more in our guide to Help to Buy.

-- The Shared Ownership scheme allows people who can’t afford to buy a home to instead buy just a portion of it, renting the remaining portion from a housing association.
+• The Shared Ownership scheme allows people who can’t afford to buy a home to buy only a portion of it and rent the remaining portion from a housing association.
 Read more in our guide to Shared Ownership.

-Other alternatives include using equity from another property you own or using your pension lump sum as a deposit, if you’re an older borrower approaching retirement.
+Other alternatives include using equity from your own property or your pension lump sum as a deposit if you’re an older borrower approaching retirement.

 Get matched with a broker to help with your deposit choices

-We offer a free broker-matching service that’s designed to connect homebuyers with a specialist in cases like theirs.
-If you’d like to speak to a broker who has experience with borrowed deposits, we can put you in touch with one.
-Just call us on 0808 189 2301 or make an enquiry online.
+We connect homebuyers with specialists who have experience in cases like theirs.
+If you’d like to speak to a broker who has experience with borrowed deposits, we can connect you with one.
+Just call us on 0330 818 7026 or make an enquiry online.

 Ask Us A Question